anedomansky/react-ts-app-starter/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A CLI app that sets up a app.
+A CLI app that sets up an app.

 The app is using the following technologies: